 Like you, our greatest concern is the health of your pet.
 When your pet needs a procedure that requires general anesthesia we tailor our anesthesia protocol to your pet’s specific health condition(s).
 We want to make sure your pet is as safe as possible during anesthesia.
 Our veterinarians and certified veterinary technicians are well trained in this area.
 We use a multi-modal pain management approach to help keep your pet as comfortable prior, during and after a surgical procedure.
 We utilize opiates, opiate-like medications, NSAIDS (non steroidal anti inflammatory drugs), CRI's (constant rate infusions given intravenously) of pain medication that can be utilized prior, during and after a procedure to help make your pet more comfortable, local blocks, and nerve blocks (dentistry & declaws).

 Prior to anesthetizing your pet, we will review your pet's medical history including blood work and will build a protocol for your pet.
-Our practice is equipped with 2 surgical suites.
-One is for general surgery (spay/neuter, lump removals) and the second is a complete dental suite.
-Both suites are equipped with anesthesia machines, monitors, warm water circulating heating pad and IV pumps.
+Our practice is equipped with a dental suite.
+Our dental suite is equipped with anesthesia machines, monitors, blood pressure monitors, warm water circulating heating pad and IV pumps.

 Here is a brief overview of some of the equipment we use to help keep your 4-legged family member safe while under anesthesia.